www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2021-03-07-solve-sport-lesson-assignment.md

             * [x] use RAII based user session life cycle for server.
             * [x] Limit the amount of parallel user session, in order to detect life cycle problems of user sessions.
               -> Document this as a task, at the access control object source code.
-        * [ ] Read roles of user from config.
+        * [x] Read roles of user from config.
-        * [ ] Create base class for all currently present authenticators, in order to have standardized runtime checks for authenticators
+        * [x] Create base class for all currently present authenticators, in order to have standardized runtime checks for authenticators
     * [x] Do not render administrator documents on static rendering or render administrator pages with the lowest privilege.
         * [x] Renderers have to support a rights concept.
         * [o] View log files in website only for administrator. -> Viewing logs via web UI is not required for now.
     * [ ] Create default user profile page, were the user sees links to user specific pages.
       May do this, by showing all paths, that only a specific user has access to?
+    * [ ] CURRENT Provide access to CPU and RAM utilization, if the user session has the appropriate role for that.
     * [ ] CPU utilization is not visible in the layout anymore.
+      The reason for that is, that ProjectsRendererExtension do not support project paths listening via a user session.
+        * [ ] Extend interface.
+        * [ ] Add implementation for CPU utilization extension.
     * [ ] Fix styling for `You do not have the rights to access this page.` page.
     * [ ] Document this in the web server's changelog.
     * [ ] Create login page.